Homotopy theory with bornological coarse spaces: First examples and comparison of coarse homology theories

 Using the properties of $f$ listed in Definition \ref{efijewifjewiofwifwfew322423424} one checks that $S$ extends linearly to a chain map

-For example, we use Point~\ref{fwoiejweoifeowi231} of Corollary \ref{efijewifjewiofwifwfew322423424} in order to see that $S$ takes values in locally finite chains.
-We further use {Point~\ref{sdfn3443243t61} of Corollary} \ref{efijewifjewiofwifwfew322423424} in order to see that $S$ maps controlled chains to controlled chains.
+For example, we use Point~\ref{fwoiejweoifeowi231} of Definition \ref{efijewifjewiofwifwfew322423424} in order to see that $S$ takes values in locally finite chains.
+We further use {Point~\ref{sdfn3443243t61} of Definition} \ref{efijewifjewiofwifwfew322423424} in order to see that $S$ maps controlled chains to controlled chains.

 From the construction of $S$ we immediately conclude that